co3moz/myson/README.md

 ### How much data size is reduced

 It's all depend on your data.
 If you have long unnecessary field names, big object storing arrays, you can reduce the size %30.
 Average is %50.
 But JSON is well optimized code.
 MYSON could be 5 times slower.
-Native implementation probably work best.
+Native implementation would work best.

+* 73357 objects with 5 keys each with repetive data.
+JSON: 8.6mb MYSON 4.3mb `{A, B, C, D, E}[]`
+* same objects but mapped with 4-level keyed: JSON: 2.2mb, MYSON: 1.9mb `{A: {B: C: { D: E}}}`

 ### Details